 When they ask him why, he tells them that it is his little project to share a little kindness in the world.
 Either before they leave, or when they get to their destination, they ask him how much he wants to get paid for what he is offering to do.
 He tells them it has already been paid.
 When they ask by whom, he says, by Jesus when He died for them.
 And that’s it.
 He heads back for the big box hardware store to wait for another opportunity.

 He doesn’t try to give them a tract or a gospel presentation or an invitation to a meeting of some sort.
-He has just one goal in mind, to lead them one step closer to Jesus.
+No, he has just one goal in mind: to lead them one step closer to Jesus.

 I think he’s doing a pretty good job of it!